packagist/private-packagist-docs/docs/synchronizations-faq.md

 ## What happens if you promote a synchronization to a primary synchronization?

+Private Packagist organizations that are synchronized with a remote organization have automatically all admins and owners of the synchronization assigned to the admins and owners team in Private Packagist.

+If an organization is synchronized with multiple remote organizations then only admins and owners of the primary synchronization are added to the respective teams.

-Only with a primary synchronization that admins and owners teams will be added to Private Packagist.
+When promoting a synchronization to a primary synchronization from a different integration (e.g. from GitHub to Bitbucket), new admins and owners will be added from the primary synchronization to Private Packagist.

-The following are some things to consider when promoting a synchronization to a primary synchronization:
-- Owners and Admins teams in Private Packagist will be the same ones from the primary synchronization.
-- In case you change the integration (e.g. From GitHub to Bitbucket), you'll have to go to your profile page and connect your Private Packagist account with the new integration.
-Otherwise, you'll lose access to your account.
-- You will not be able to delete the primary synchronization.
+Users who are not in the new team will lose access to the organization.
+You can resotre their access by connecting the account to the new service from the profile page.

 ## How to migrate a synchronization from GitHub to Bitbucket?